Next page Animals

 The Pacific Northwest

-So, come on….
-Gohiking, put on your hiking boots, step out your door, and you’ll be well on your way to a great adventure!
+So, what are you waiting for, strap on your hiking boots, take a step out your door, and you’ll be well on your way to a great adventure!
 The B.C. coast has much to offer those who love the outdoors!
 So, get out and see for yourself.

 There are wonderful lakes, rivers and camp grounds that readily await your use.
 Gaining access to these areas is (for the most part) very easy – there are many logging roads open to the public, but please drive carefully, as some of these are active logging roads.
-The best way to see the coast is from the water, the sailing and kayak adventures are waiting.
+Of course, the best way to see the coast is from the water and kayaking is the best way to do it.

 Swimmer, your journeys end is close at hand,